-Budget Gode information

-Mechanism ID: 14488

-Mechanism Name: Building global capacity for diagnostic testing of TB, Malaria & HIV

-Prime Partner Name: Foundation for Innovative New Diagnostics
+Mechanism ID: 14488 Mechanism Name: Building global capacity for diagnostic testing of TB, Malaria & HIV Prime Partner Name: Foundation for Innovative New Diagnostics

-Strategic Area Budget Code Planned Amount On Hold Amount

-Governance and Systems HLAB 160,254 0
+Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems HLAB 100,000 0

-Narrative:

-On September 2, 2010, the Centers for Disease Control and Prevention (CDC) awarded the Foundation for Innovative New Diagnostics (FIND) a five year cooperative agreement to build global capacity for diagnostic testing of tuberculosis (TB), malaria and HIV through laboratory strengthening and integration of services under the President's Emergency Plan for AIDS Relief (PEPFAR II).
+REDACTED the Centers for Disease Control and Prevention (CDC) awarded the Foundation for Innovative New Diagnostics (FIND) REDACTED cooperative agreement to build global capacity for diagnostic testing of tuberculosis (TB), malaria and HIV through laboratory strengthening and integration of services under the President's Emergency Plan for AIDS Relief (PEPFAR II).
 FIND, together with its partner Global Implementation Solutions (GIS), will implement activities that strengthen the quality of laboratory services, introduce new and more rapid diagnostic tools, increase human resource capacity and support the integration of laboratory services for diagnostic testing of TB, malaria and HIV.
 FIND's project approach involves leadership in laboratory service integration, developing national standardized monitoring and evaluation plans, reviewing past policies and strategic plans to identify needs and gaps, and creating timelines that pave the way forward.
 FIND and GIS assisted the Ministry of Health in the implementation of strategic goals and objectives in the Botswana National Laboratory Strategic Plan related to monitoring and evaluation.
 GIS conducted a country-wide laboratory assessment to determine its readiness for monitoring and evaluation of laboratory indicators followed by a three day stakeholders meeting, which served to introduce monitoring and evaluation concepts.
 The FY 2012 funds will be used to develop and establish a monitoring and evaluation framework and to develop a core set of indicators for the Botswana MOH laboratory services.
 Technical assistance will also be provided to support the capacity building of the monitoring and evaluation specialist and the MOH laboratory services through active mentoring and training.

 Mechanism ID: 14489 Mechanism Name: Health Policy Project

 Funding Agency: U.S. Agency for International Development Procurement Type: Contract

 Prime Partner Name: Futures Group

 Agreement Start Date: Redacted Agreement End Date: Redacted

-TBD: No New Mechanism: N/A
+TBD: No New Mechanism: No

-Global Fund / Multilateral Engagement: N/A
+Global Fund / Multilateral Engagement: No

-G2G: N/A Managing Agency: N/A
+G2G: No Managing Agency:

-Total Funding: 400,000 Total Mechanism Pipeline: N/A
+Total Funding: 450,000

 Funding Source Funding Amount

-GHP-State 400,000
+GHP-State 450,000